TimoGuy/BTZC_game_engine/README.md

                     - These should also be atomic.
 That way the atomic vars' const refs can be passed around and the whole process can take place over worker threads.
                         - I think it could be like a set of jobs sorted by a breadth first approach so that as soon as one matrix is calculated and the is_dirty flag is turned off,
         - If decide to transition into a transform hierarchy:
-            - [ ] Automatically update world transforms of children gameobjects.
+            - [ ] ~~Automatically update world transforms of children gameobjects.~~
+            - [ ] Create job system to easily update transform hierarchy.
     - Thoughts on phys obj creation system:
         - Forcing that assymetrical phys obj creation method (w/ `create_physics_object_from_serialization()`) really sucks.
         - I think that you should be able to create a physics object that's empty, and then after that do `scene_serialize()` and create a default physics object in the type you're looking for, or something bc this really ain't it.